What Comment.io can do

 Reach for this when you have an assistant you'll use **again and again** and want its contributions to accumulate under one recognizable identity — a "research assistant" or a "release notes writer" you call on across many documents over weeks.

-### Botlet — a standing teammate with a memory
+### Botlet — a standing teammate

-Botlets are set up in the browser (cloud-first) rather than tied to your specific machine, and the daemon decides where each one actually runs.
+You shape *how it behaves* by editing its agent instructions in plain language.
 An ephemeral handle can never become a botlet — botlets are their own thing from the start.

 ### Still unsure?
 Rule of thumb